TOPICS COVERED IN THIS ARTICLE:

 2. Use the <<Ignore Column>> field when creating the mapping.
 Use the <<Ignore Column>> field if you don’t want to delete the column from the spreadsheet, and you also do not care to import it into LeadManager.

-Say for example that your spreadsheet contains a column for Middle Name, a field which does not appear on the lead form.
+The example spreadsheet contains a column for Middle Name, a field which does not appear on the lead form.
 You want to leave this data in the spreadsheet but you don’t want to capture it in LeadManager.

 To add the <<Ignore Column>> to the Fields in Mapping, just click it to select it and click the Add>> button.